How do wireless digital photo frames work?

 Wireless frames often include other features like the ability to view the weather, web radio & music, alerts & reminders, and more.
 The number and quality of the features vary quite a lot between wireless digital photo frame brands and models.

-Much like traditional offline frames, wireless digital photo frames have local storage.
+Much like traditional offline frames, these digital photo frames have local storage.
 This is where all incoming photos and videos are saved so that they can be accessed offline.
 While this isn’t always the case, it’s much more common to find wireless digital photo frames that work like this.
 In some cases such as with the Pix-Star frame, web albums and photos synced from social media and photo-sharing platforms are saved for offline use.
 This is far less common but extremely useful and adds a lot of versatility to how you share photos with your loved ones.

 Are wireless digital photo frames better than non-Wi-Fi frames?